-Which countries will participate in Invictus Games The Hague?
+Which countries will participate in Invictus Games Düsseldorf in 2023?

-Competitors will come from 20 nations including Afghanistan, Australia, Belgium, Canada, Denmark, Estonia, France, Georgia, Germany, Iraq, Italy, Jordan, The Netherlands, New Zealand, Poland, the Republic of Korea, Romania, Ukraine, the United States, the United Kingdom.
+Competitors will come from 21 nations including Australia, Belgium, Canada, Columbia, Denmark, Estonia, France, Georgia, Germany, Iraq, Israel, Italy, Jordan, The Netherlands, New Zealand, Poland, Romania, the Republic of South Korea, Ukraine, the United States and the United Kingdom.

 How many competitors will be sent to the next Games at The Hague?